-Our primary focus is tackling tech job readiness head on through apprenticeships, mentorship, and career-advancing soft skills.
+Our primary focus: tackling tech job readiness head on through apprenticeships, career-advancing soft skills, and mentorship.

 There's a growing population of people aspiring to a career in technology who have a degree and work experience.
 Problem is, the degree isn't in computer science and their experience isn't specific to tech.
 These career switchers are graduating from tech programs such as coding bootcamps, coming out of two-year community college computer science and IT programs with certifications, or have taught themselves to program through online courses.
 Because of their limited experience, however, most are not ready for a full time role as a programmer.

 An "earn and learn" apprenticeship can be instrumental for transforming an employee with early tech skills to a more skilled and knowledgeable professional who's ready to take on a technical role.
 Apprenticeship provides an immersive experience where the employee learns and builds new skills, expands her ability to contribute as her skill set expands, and is fully supported while she's in the program to help increase the likelihood of success.